 The event in March 2022 was enjoyed by young dancers and adults, see report by Susan Ewington and photo below.

 Background Some Primary schools in Glasgow have a Scottish Country Dancing activity as part of the Expressive Arts curriculum.
 This Day of Dance gives the children an opportunity to display their skills.
-Schools which decide to take part are given a resource pack which includes a DVD of the dances see video on our Facebook page.
-The children usually learn about 6 dances.
+Schools which decide to take part are given a resource pack which includes a DVD of the 6 or so dances.
 RSCDS teachers may be able to visit and help teachers with the dances, if requested.
 There are a number of ways schools may take part in this event – please get in touch if you are interested.

 Bearsden & Milngavie Primary Schools Festival

 The Bearsden & Milngavie Festival held on 4th October 2019 reached its sixth birthday with around 400 children from Bearsden and Milngavie Primary Schools, dancing the day away.
-After the opening ceremony on Friday morning, involving Councillor Andrew Polson, Joint Leader of the council, local piper Iain Smith led representatives from each school into the hall, displaying their school banner.
+After the opening ceremony, involving Councillor Andrew Polson, local piper Iain Smith led representatives from each school into the hall.
 John Carmichael and the band then struck up to the beat of Jigs and Reels resonating around the hall accompanying a programme of communal dances such as the Virginia Reel, Dashing White Sergeant, Flying Scotsman etc. and with each school giving a performance of two specialist dances.
 Events during the Covid years were cancelled.

 This community event is initiated by New Kilpatrick Parish Church and organised by Walter Proven and members of the NK SCD Club.
-The Festival receives financial support from the RSCDS Glasgow Branch, with the current Chairman mentioning how keen we are on encouraging young dancers and this type of event epitomises their efforts.
+The Festival receives financial support from the RSCDS Glasgow Branch, with the current Chairman mentioning how keen we are on encouraging young dancers.

 The event was the culmination of weeks of training within the schools by Walter and other members of his team, who visit all schools.
 Most of the children learning completely from scratch the social skills of Scottish Country Dancing.
 It was wonderful to see so many happy faces on the day as the youngsters enjoyed taking part in the event!!
 The children bounced out of the hall at the end of the day with the music still ringing in their ears.